healthfinch/cfnstyle/README.md

-# CloudFormation Style Guide - draft v0.0.1
+# CloudFormation Style Guide

-This is an initial draft of a CloudFormation template style guide.
-The intent is to set some best practice guidelines for directly authoring CloudFormation templates.
-Please feel free to contribute be cloning this repo and submitting a pull request or starting a discussion by opening an issue.
+This repo is forked from https://github.com/alexgibs/cfnstyle and was recommend by Chris Munds from Kindly Ops.

+This is a living document meant to help folks understand how to build CloudFormation templates here at healthfinch.

 ## Table of Contents